 Flight inclusive from £4,300, Land only from £3,650

-- Spend time with the people of Laya with their unique dress and cultural traditions
+- Two nights getting to know the people of Laya with their unique dress and cultural traditions

 - Travel with a highly experienced Mountain Kingdoms leader supported by a Bhutanese guide and crew

-- Enjoy first-rate camping facilities on trek and relax in a four-star hotel in Kathmandu
+- First-rate camping on trek and a four-star hotel in Kathmandu

 Flight inclusive from £7,460, Land only from £6,885